jssting/LMU-Sound-Shift-Installer/README.md

 ## Setting a Profile for a Car

-1. Start LMU and go in to practice session with the car you want to setup.
+1. Start LMU and go into a practice session with the car you want to setup.
 2. Check that the service is connected, and that the team name is showing.

 <img width="612" height="459" alt="Screenshot 2026-05-31 194020" src="https://github.com/user-attachments/assets/571e3e61-27d2-4c86-a298-a24acdcbf756" />